Ecological restoration of degraded rainforest in the Anamalai hills

 Native shade trees in plantations

 Restoration of rainforest fragments can be complemented by efforts to improve land-use practices and increase native tree cover in surrounding plantations.
 A large number of native tree species hold potential for use as shade trees in plantations, but have been overlooked or rarely tried out.
-Using saplings from our rainforest plant nursery at Valparai, plantation companies in the Anamalai hills have planted nearly 15,000 saplings of around 60 native tree species since 2004.
+Using saplings from our rainforest plant nursery at Valparai, plantation companies in the Anamalai hills have planted nearly 32,000 saplings of over 150 native tree species since 2004.
 A number of species, planted out as shade in coffee, cardamom, tea, and vanilla plantations have established well, some even doing better than commonly used alien species such as silver oak.